Multi-Modal and Multi-Resolution Data Fusion for High-Resolution Cloud Removal: A Novel Baseline and Benchmark: Data

-{\bf High Spatial Resolution}.
-The Planet-CR dataset releases the cloudy and cloud-free PlanetScope data with a spatial resolution of 3m.
-Compared to existing publicly available cloud removal datasets which are mostly built on medium-resolution Landsat-8 data or Sentinel-2 data, our dataset redeems the current lack of cloud removal datasets with high resolution, and advances the task of high-resolution cloud removal that is still under-explored.
+{\revise \bf Filling High-Resolution Dataset Gap}.
+Unlike existing publicly available cloud removal datasets, which are primarily built on medium-resolution Landsat-8 or Sentinel-2 data, our dataset is constructed using high-resolution PlanetScope data.
+As a result, it fulfills the requirement of high-resolution cloud removal datasets.
+It provides the opportunity to push the frontier of current cloud removal models on recovering clear edge and rich texture detail of high-resolution remote sensing imagery.

-{\bf Multi-Modal and Multi-Resolution}.
-The inclusion of Sen-tinel-1 SAR data can provide auxiliary information to promote cloud removal of PlanetScope data.
-Compared with the existing cloud removal datasets like SEN12MS-CR, which mostly explore the fusion of Sentinel-1 SAR data and Sentinel-2 optical data with the same resolution of 10m, our Planet-CR dataset helps to understand a more practical yet more complex problem, i.e., multi-modal and multi-resolution data fusion based cloud removal.
+{\revise \bf Integrating Multi-Modal Multi-Resolution Data}.
+The inclusion of Sentinel-1 SAR data can provide auxiliary information to promote cloud removal performance.
+Compared with the existing cloud removal datasets like SEN12MS-CR, which mostly explore the fusion of Sentinel-1 SAR data and Sentinel-2 optical data with the same resolution of $10m$, our \datasetname{} dataset helps to understand a more practical yet more complex problem, i.e., multi-modal and multi-resolution data fusion based cloud removal.

-{\bf Information on Land Cover}.
-The inclusion of land cover can disentangle the performance of cloud removal methods over different land cover types on the one hand, and encourages to design a pixel-level classification task to evaluate the power of the cloud removal method in generating semantically meaningful structures on the other.
+{\revise \bf Inclusion of Land Cover Information}.
+The inclusion of land cover can disentangle the performance of cloud removal methods over different land cover types on the one hand and encourages to design of a pixel-level classification task to evaluate the power of the cloud removal method in generating semantically meaningful structures on the other hand.